greenm01/ec4x/docs/ec4x_specs.md

 The maximum CIC level is CIC5.

+## 4.12 Strategic Considerations

+- Balancing R&D Investments: Players must balance investments across ERP, SRP, and TRP to maximize their economic output, technological advancements, and military strength.
+- Economic Synergies: Increasing EL and SL together can provide synergistic benefits, enhancing overall productivity and unlocking powerful technologies.
+- Adapting to Opponents: Flexibility in R&D strategy is key.
+Prioritizing weapons technology (WEP) during a military conflict or focusing on terraforming (TER) for long-term economic growth can be critical decisions based on the game state.

 # 5.0 Construction

 Construction and repair of House assets is accomplished planet-side or in orbit, with restrictions.